 Roll Out Grass and Comparisons between Seeded and Turf Lawns

-Seeded grass and turf both lead to beautiful, healthy and sustainable lawns but if you need a quick and efficient way of laying a beautiful lush green lawn well then roll out grass is the way to go.
-We are a leading supplier and installer of roll out grass Dublin, KIldare, Wicklow and Laois.
-If you are still wondering what the difference between seeded lawns and turf lawns are, this is will open your eyes.
-Understanding the differences and similarities between both types may steer your decision correctly.
-We supply roll out grass and instant turf lawns in Dublin, Carlow, Kildare and Laois.
+Seeded grass and turf both lead to beautiful, healthy, and sustainable lawns, but if you need a quick and efficient way of laying a beautiful lush green lawn, then roll out grass is the way to go.
+We are a leading supplier and installer of roll out grass Dublin, Kildare, Wicklow, and Laois.
+If you are still wondering about the difference between seeded lawns and turf lawns, this information will enlighten you.
+Understanding the differences and similarities between both types can help steer your decision in the right direction.

-Turf, also known as roll out grass or instant lawn (to you the buyer) is pre-grown on a farm where it is fertilized then cut by a harvester.
-In its harvested state, it is referred to as sod grass or roll out grass, but on your lawn it becomes turf grass.
-Harvested sod consists of mature grass and a soil layer, held together by netting or severed grass roots.
+Turf, also known as roll out grass or instant lawn (to you, the buyer), is pre-grown on a farm where it is fertilized, then cut by a harvester.
+In its harvested state, it is referred to as sod grass or roll out grass, but on your lawn, it becomes turf grass.
+Harvested sod consists of mature grass and a soil layer held together by netting or severed grass roots.
 The turf is then transferred to a site where it must be watered continuously until it is well established.
-The process may last between 6-8 weeks
+The process can last between 6-8 weeks.

 Similarities between seeded and turf lawns

-When compared to the high cost of obtaining and installing a turflawn, the cost of seeded lawn can appear cheap.
-This however is merely in the short term.
-Seeded lawns are expensive to maintain and requires more water than turf ever will.
+When compared to the cost of obtaining and installing a turflawn, the cost of seeded grass can seem cheaper, but this is only in the short term.
+Seeded lawns are expensive to maintain and require more water than turf ever will.

 Both seed and turf lawns require some form of maintenance.
-It must be known however that turf lawns require a consistent daily watering for at least 2 weeks after installation.
-Seed may also be watered, however in the long term, seeded grass is expected to consume more water than turf lawn.
+It is important to note that turf lawns require consistent daily watering for at least 2 weeks after installation.
+Seeds may also be watered, but in the long term, seeded grass is expected to consume more water than turf lawn.

 Where Can I find Roll Out Grass Suppliers in Dublin or Kildare